You can’t teach that technique.

-It appeared as though Bartlett had been wound up like a hotwheels car such is the pace at which he approaches the ball.
+It appeared as though Bartlett had been wound up like a Hotwheels car such is the pace at which he approaches the ball.
 There’s no time to relax, or for him to compose himself while waiting for the ball to drop, it’s a run-and-hit, all in one fluid movement, almost as much NFL touchdown as football goal.

-He scored just once more all season, and just once in total in his first full season following his permanent transfer in the summer of 2001 – bizarrely that, like his Goal of the Season winner, also came in a 2-0 victory over Leicester City.
+Bartlett scored just once more all season, and just once in total in his first full season following his permanent transfer in the summer of 2001 – bizarrely that, like his Goal of the Season winner, also came in a 2-0 victory over Leicester City.

 Still, when you’ve scored a goal better than most will manage in their entire career, you don’t really want to show off in the years afterwards.

-So he did what any sensible man would in that scenario: he didn’t repeat those heroics, and returned to South Africa after leaving Charlton a few years later, but he scored enough goals in the meantime to plant that seed of doubt.
+So he did what any sensible man would in that scenario: he didn’t repeat those heroics and returned to South Africa after leaving Charlton a few years later, but he scored enough goals in the meantime to plant that seed of doubt.